CRICOS Course Code

 Students must be above 18 years of age while filling up the application form.

-The Pre-Training Review (PTR) will be conducted prior to the enrolment into your course of studies to ensure that the training and assessment provided by ASOC is able to meet the student’s individual needs.
-Students are required to fill out the PTR form which is a part of the Application Form.
+The Pre-Training Review (PTR) will be conducted prior to enrolment into your course of study/s to ensure that the training and assessment provided by Australian School of Commerce (ASOC) meet the individual needs of the student.
+Students are required to complete the PTR form, which is included as part of the Application Form.

-ASOC will review the student’s current competencies, student needs, English level, support requirements and oral communication skills, to enroll them in the most appropriate course to achieve their intended outcomes.
+ASOC will review each student’s current competencies, individual needs, English language proficiency, digital literacy, support requirements, and oral communication skills to determine the most appropriate course for the student to achieve their intended outcomes.

 English Language Requirements for International students.